HongshuoFan/PLAY/README.md

 # PLAY

-Tis repository is the software repository for the PLAY project.
-The PLAY app aim to convert video game controllers (VGCs) input signal into MIDI and/or OSC messages.
+This repository houses the PLAY application, designed to transform video game controllers (VGCs) into dynamic musical instruments.
+The PLAY app converts the input signals from VGCs into MIDI and/or OSC messages, facilitating their use in musical performance and composition.

-The PLAY project investigates the creative possibilities of VGCs as human-computer interfaces (HCIs) for musical performance and composition.
-The aim is to transform VGCs into adaptive musical instruments, offering a new perspective on composing and performing virtuosic music, particularly for individuals without traditional instrument expertise.

 ## Table of Contents